truebelief/artemis_treeiso/README.md

 The treeiso.m will exhaustively search all laz files and run the treeiso for each laz file

 You can type in the data folder for a quick test.
-The treeiso.m will isolate trees from the LPine1_demo.laz file
+The treeiso.m will isolate trees from LPine1_demo.laz

 Result laz file will be saved to Matlab\output\